wsj0415/AI-Prompt-Collector/README.md

 4.  **[✔️] In-Depth Interaction:** Introduced a `Prompt Detail View`, allowing users to see the full, un-truncated content of their prompts in a focused, distraction-free environment, elevating the app from a simple list to a true knowledge base.
 5.  **[✔️] Enhanced Data Insights:** Polished the `Statistics View` by adding key metric cards, providing users with an immediate, at-a-glance overview of their collection.
 6.  **[✔️] Data Portability:** Implemented robust JSON export and import functionalities, allowing users to back up and restore their data with ease.
+7.  **[✔️] Advanced Prompt Management:** Implemented version control for prompts, allowing users to track changes, view history, and revert to previous versions.
+8.  **[✔️] Testing & Evaluation Framework:** Added a comprehensive interface for running prompts against the Gemini API, viewing results, and using an AI-powered evaluation to score outputs based on quality.
+9.  **[✔️] Version Comparison:** Created a side-by-side view for comparing different versions of a prompt and their test results, helping users optimize their prompts effectively.

 **Final Outcome:**
 The result is an application that is not only feature-complete but also professional in its aesthetics and user experience.
 It is now more intuitive, efficient, and well-prepared for future feature enhancements.